 It receives both high and low UHF and VHF signals, in addition to FM, meaning it gets all possible RF channels used in North America (2-51).

 RF channels, also known as “real broadcast channels,” are allocations of spectrum used by your local stations.

 The channels we see on our televisions are actually virtual channels, however.
 Each RF channel contains one or more of these.

 You can see which RF channels your local stations are using by getting your free signal report on TVFool.com.

 Reception & Directionality

-The antenna is rated for 60 miles, meaning in theory you should be able to adequately pick up signals from towers at a maximum distance of 60 miles away.
+This antenna offers a nominal range of 60 miles, meaning in theory you should be able to adequately pick up signals from towers at a maximum distance of 60 miles away.

-Another useful guideline is the higher you place your antenna, the better the reception will be.
-Placing it on a mast above your roof will provide better reception than placing it in your living room, generally speaking.
+Placing it on a mast above your roof will get you better reception than placing it in your living room, all things being equal.

-If you’re looking for a relatively short-range solution that’s easy to set up and blends in with its surroundings, then you should consider the 1byone New Concept Series Omnidirectional TV Antenna.
-The amplified antenna receives both UFH and VHF signals, along with FM radio transmissions.
+If you’re looking for a relatively short-range solution that’s easy to set up and blends in with its surroundings, then you should take a look at this compact 1byone TV antenna.

-It’s built with materials meant to withstand windy and rainy days, snow season, and other tough weather conditions.
+It’s built with materials meant to withstand windy and rainy days, snowy seasons, and other weather conditions.